Zhaith-Izaliel/iio-niri/README.md

 #### Nix

-IIO-Niri is officially available in Nixpkgs under `pkgs.iio-niri` and has a corresponding module at `programs.iio-niri`.
+IIO-Niri is officially available in Nixpkgs under `pkgs.iio-niri` and has a corresponding module at `services.iio-niri`.
 This flake exists purely for bleeding edge updates and for historical reason.

 The maintainer of the project is also the maintainer of the package and module